Cwei1/ChessAI/Log.md

 6/12/14 - Dionis - Move most of run into gui so click and move can be implemented.
 Bug fixes.

 6/14/14 - Cardy - Implemented switching sides of the board to easily accomodate two player mode.
 Added Pawn Promotion through a pop-up interface.
+Fixed Bugs.
+Fixed the problem of the player not being able to use other pieces after a piece was initially selected.